marzeverett/vitaldb_manager/Data Flow.md

 #Model Type: Prediction, Regression, or Autoencoder Task.

-Model Index: Index for model used under the different tasks (Identified by dictionary).
+Model Group: group index for model used under the different tasks (Identified by dictionary).
 Some tasks may use more than one model type (i.e. deep vs shallow lstm model, if applicable).

 Datastream Index: an index corresponding to a whether a letter is using all datastreams together or using them separately.
 (0 together, 1 separate)